-- ★ Give each kid 1 rubber band.
+- 1. Give each kid 1 rubber band.
 Have them hook each end over their thumbs.
-You can demonstrate this to the kids. - ★ Ask the kids to pull the rubber band taut and strum the top of the band with an index finger.
+You can demonstrate this with the kids. - 2.
+Ask the kids to pull the rubber band taut and strum the top of the band with an index finger.
 Then continue to expand and relax the rubber band while strumming to explore the difference in sound.